 Setting Realistic Goals

-So lately, I’ve been setting some gentle boundaries—with myself and the screens.
-I try to put my phone away at least an hour before bed (not always perfect, but I try), and I’ve created a few screen-free zones at home—like the dining table or during wind-down time with the kids.
-Honestly, I feel more present, my sleep’s better, and our family time feels real again—not distracted or rushed.
+So lately, I’ve been setting some simple boundaries, with myself and screens.
+I try to put my phone away about an hour before bed (not always perfect, but I try), and I’ve made a few screen-free spots at home, like the dinner table or during wind-down time with the kids.

 Practice Self-Care

-Let’s be real about self-care: it’s not selfish, it’s just basic maintenance.
-If I’m running on empty, I’m not doing anyone any favours.
+Let’s be real about self-care.
+A lot of the time, it’s just basic maintenance.
+If I’m running on empty, everything feels harder.

 Set Realistic Goals

-Big dreams are great, but they have to be realistic.
-I used to set these huge, all-or-nothing goals and thought I had to do them perfectly.
-Honestly?
-I just ended up feeling overwhelmed and pretty defeated when life got in the way.
+Big goals sound great, but they have to fit real life.
+I used to set these all-or-nothing expectations and felt like I had to do them perfectly.
+Most of the time, it just left me overwhelmed when things didn’t go as planned.

-I’ve finally learned to shift gears.
-Now, I break everything down into bite-sized pieces that actually feel doable.
-Whether it’s just drinking one more glass of water or getting to bed fifteen minutes earlier, I’m taking it one day at a time.
-When I hit a small milestone, I actually celebrate it.
-Those tiny wins add up and keep me moving forward without the burnout.
+I’ve finally learned to shift things a bit.
+Now I break things down into smaller steps that actually feel doable.
+It might be drinking one more glass of water or getting to bed a little earlier, I just take it one day at a time.
+When I do follow through, I let that be enough.
+Those small steps add up and help me keep going without feeling burnt out.